 Blienschwiller – The Double Rendez-Vous of Flavors

-We now know the principle of greedy marches during which happy guests, sometimes numbering several thousand, walk the vineyard.
-From spring to autumn, from north to south of Alsace, from step to step you can taste wines and swallow bites or small dishes.
-The operation requires significant logistics and a truly gastronomic service is complicated to set up.
+Maybe you have heard about the principle of gourmet walks with happy guests, (sometimes several thousands!), walk through the vineyard.
+From spring to autumn, from north to south of Alsace, from step to step you can taste wines and enjoy bites or small dishes.
+Such events require significant logistics.

 In Blienschwiller, at the Double Rendez-Vous of Flavours, they have decided to associate fine wines with delicate dishes.